PayString/rfcs/src/spec/payid-easy-checkout.md

         ]
      }

-The receiver PayID Discovery client must parse this response to find the PayID Easy Checkout Link.
+A PayID Discovery client MUST parse this response to find the PayID Easy Checkout Link.
-If the JRD returned from the PayID Easy Checkout Discovery query does not contain a PayID Easy Checkout Link in its 'links' collection, PayID Easy Checkout is considered to have failed.
+If the JRD returned from the PayID Discovery query does not contain a PayID Easy Checkout Link in its 'links' collection, PayID Easy Checkout is considered to have failed.
-Once a PayID Easy Checkout URL has been obtained from the PayID Easy Checkout Link by the PayID client, PayID Easy Checkout Discovery is considered to be complete.
+Once a PayID Easy Checkout URL has been obtained from the PayID Easy Checkout Link, PayID Easy Checkout Discovery is considered to be complete.

 ## PayID Easy Checkout URL Assembly
-The PayID Easy Checkout URL resulting from PayID Easy Checkout Discovery represents the resource on the wallet that can be used to complete a payment.
-However, before directing a payer to their sending client, the PayID Easy Checkout client MUST append all of the query parameters defined in the [following section](#payid-easy-checkout-url-query-parameters).
+A PayID Easy Checkout URL represents the resource on a wallet that can be used by a sender to complete a payment.
+However, before directing a payer to their sending client, the payment receiver MUST append all of the query parameters defined in the [following section](#payid-easy-checkout-url-query-parameters).

-The PayID Easy Checkout URL SHOULD be parsed by the wallet client to retrieve the values set by the recipient client.
+The PayID Easy Checkout URL SHOULD be parsed by the wallet in order to retrieve any values set by the payment recipient.
-It is RECOMMENDED that wallet clients use these values to pre-populate a payment transaction.
+It is RECOMMENDED that wallets use these values to pre-populate a payment transaction.

 ### PayID Easy Checkout URL Query Parameters
 This specification defines several query parameter names and corresponding datatypes which MUST be added to the